 11. She has designed logos for boutiques in Brooklyn and Portland, ME, a performance troupe, an animal hospital, a popcorn cart, a northern Indian take-out place, a plethora of publications, cookbooks, book covers and whiskey labels.

-12. She has designed books about cooking for men and boys (Mad Hungry), cooking for Southern gatherings (Summerland), cooking with pigs (The Whole Hog Cookbook), cooking with chocolate (Mast Brothers Chocolate and There's Always Room for Chocolate), baking with an attitude (Sweet + Vicious), baking with Sourdough (Sourdough), cooking for real (The Real Food Cookbook), and a book about home design for domino magazine.
+12. She has designed books about cooking for men and boys (Mad Hungry), cooking for Southern gatherings (Summerland), cooking with pigs (The Whole Hog Cookbook), cooking with chocolate (Mast Brothers Chocolate, Chocolate Alchemy and There's Always Room for Chocolate), baking with an attitude (Sweet + Vicious), baking with Sourdough (Sourdough), a TIKI Cocktail book (TIKI), a book about home design for domino magazine and a biannual magazine for Making.

 13. Two of the cookbooks she designed in 2015 have been nominated for James Beard Awards— Heartlandia: Heritage Recipes from Portland's The Country Cat and Sourdough.
 Sourdough was a cookbook award winner in 2016!